-Lake Bafa ( Bafa Gölü ) is 25 km from the town of Söke in the provinde of Aydın.
+Lake Bafa ( Bafa Gölü ) is 25 km from the town of Söke in the province of Aydın.
 A serene and tranquil place, you really do feel that you have managed to escape from the stresses of life when you arrive here.
 The lake is actually a National Park and benefits from some stunning landscapes with the backdrop of the Latmos mountains behind it.

-This is a bird watchers paradise.
+This is a bird waters paradise.
 Hikers also gravitate to the lake to see the prehistoric rock art or explore the historic sites.
 The lake is often referred to as Lake Çamiçi or Çamiçi Gölü.
 It never used to be a lake.
-This was once a gulf on the Aegean coast but as with the archaeological sites at Priene, Mitelus and Didyma, the land was silted up by the Meander River.
+This was once a gulf on the Aegean coast but as with the archaeological sites at Priene, Miletus and Didyma, the land was silted up by the Meander River.

 Most people head for the village of Kapıkırı which seems to be the centre of activities for the lake but more importantly for the fact that it is built among the ruins of the ancient town of Heraclaea, a castle with rock tombs and ancient city walls.
 There is a restaurant with some stunning views of the lake.
 You can drive around and find a number of lookout points which are popular with photographers and bird watchers.